Palveen20/Azure-AD_OnPrem-Lab/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the deployment of an on-premises-style Active Directory environment hosted on Azure Virtual Machines.
+The setup includes a Domain Controller (DC-1) running Windows Server 2022 and a Client machine (Client-1) running Windows 10 Pro, both within the same Azure Virtual Network (VNET).<br />

 <h2>Environments and Technologies Used</h2>